30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Another North Carolina online school counseling program comes from North Carolina State University, and we put them at number 17 for its commitment to diversity both in the populations served and in the students they seek to attract..
+North Carolina State University’s online school counseling program earns recognition for its commitment to diversity both in the populations served and in the students they seek to attract.
 Students complete the program on a part-time basis, generally taking one class at a time and taking courses all year round and through the summer to complete the program in three years.
-Additionally, students are expected to complete their practicum and internship at K-12 schools in North Carolina.
+Practicum and internship hours are completed at K-12 schools in North Carolina.
 North Carolina State University takes its multicultural commitment seriously and states that they have prioritized bringing in “culturally different students,” increasing its percentage of students from different cultural backgrounds from 5 percent to 20 percent.

 Key Highlights: